faustom721/viandasgo/README.md

 ---------------

 # Author's notes
 > I do not believe in the foolishness of investing resources in protecting code.
 The success of businesses is not the idea nor the technology that implements it; but rather the execution of all parts that make it up.
 That is why I am keeping this project open-source for the moment.
-There are no use cases programmed here that do not already exist in the world, and perhaps it can serve someone as a guide or example for working with Django, django-tailwind, HTMX, and Docker.
+There are no use cases programmed here that do not already exist in the world, and perhaps it can serve someone as a guide or example for working with Django, Tailwind, HTMX, and Docker.

 >**By: Fausto Márquez**